videntity/django-djmongo/README.rst

-9. Create the models that contain information to help with seacrching and imports.
+9. Create the models that contain information to help with searching and imports.

 On Django 1.6::